As caliphate declared, Iraqi troops battle for Tikrit

 Traditionally it denotes a political and military leader with religious elements.
 Rival claims to the succession lie at the root of the 7th century schism between Sunnis and Shi'ites.

-Following the Ottoman Empire's defeat in World War One and the carving up of its Middle East empire by Britain and France, new Turkish nationalist rulers in 1924 formally abolished the caliphate that Ottoman sultans had held for nearly five centuries.
+Following Turkey's defeat in World War One and the carving up of its Middle East empire by Britain and France, new Turkish nationalist rulers in 1924 formally abolished the caliphate that Ottoman sultans had held for nearly five centuries.

 For many militant Islamists, who see a decline in religious observance and divisions among Muslims as causing many problems, the restoration of the caliphate has been an important goal.

-According to the mid-20th century Egyptian Islamist writer Sayyid Qutb, whose ideas later helped form those of al Qaeda, to bring about a new caliphate, at least one state must revive Islamic rule, a role al Qaeda founder Osama bin Laden thought in the 1990s might be filled by Taliban-run Afghanistan.
+According to the mid-20th century Egyptian Islamist writer Sayyid Qutb, whose ideas later helped form those of al Qaeda, in order to bring about a new caliphate, at least one state must revive Islamic rule - a role al Qaeda founder Osama bin Laden thought in the 1990s might be filled by Taliban-run Afghanistan.

 "ISIL’s announcement of what they called the Islamic caliphate is merely a response to the chaos which has happened in Iraq as a direct result of the inflammation of sectarian conflict in the entire region," Ibrahim Negm said in Cairo.